 \section{Local Ensemble Simulations}

-The overall structure and dynamics of the Cosmic Web is mainly determined by large-scale fluctuations with smaller fluctuations playing only a minor role in the overall picture \citep{Little91, Suhhonenko11, Einasto11}.
-Since the primordial density field is a linear combination of fluctuations it can be separated into two regimes: one responsible for shaping the large-scale features of the Cosmic Web and another with smaller galaxy-size fluctuations as:
+The overall structure and dynamics of the Cosmic Web is mainly defined by large-scale fluctuations, with smaller fluctuations playing only a minor role \citep{Little91, Suhhonenko11, Einasto11}.
+Since the primordial density field is a linear combination of random fluctuations it can be separated into two regimes divided by a cut-off scale $S_{\textrm{ {cut}}}$: one regime being responsible for shaping the large-scale features of the Cosmic Web while the other the small-scale galaxy-size fluctuations as: